inimedia/vue-instant-form/README.md

 }
 ```

-Note: currency field supports only Indonesian Rupiah (Rp.) at the moment.
+Note: currency field supports only Indonesian Rupiah (Rp.) at the moment and highly utilizes jquery!

 ### Phone Number